 - Seats: 40 (plus 10 outside)

-- Wine: an excellent wine list is particularly strong on the New World, and plenty by the half-bottle and glass - mark-ups are modest.
+- Wine: an excellent wine list is particularly strong on the New World, and plenty by the half-bottle and glass - mark-ups are modest for a restaurant of this standard.

 - Children's portions: Yes